 - Drain, add butter, sour cream, and a little of the evaporated milk.

-- Mash with a hand-held electric mixer, stand mixer, or a hand masher, adding a little milk at a time until you get the perfect consitency.
+- Mash with a hand-held electric mixer, stand mixer, or hand masher, adding a little milk at a time until you get the perfect consistency.
 Don't overwork the potatoes.
 Add salt to taste.

 You can make these creamy mashed potatoes a few days ahead of time, Let them come to room temperature, put them in a casserole dish, and cover tightly with plastic wrap, and store for up to 4 days before heating up and serving.